-Caring for your new uniform
+Caring for your costume

 As far as we are concerned costumes should be part of everyday play and so they simply have to be durable and of course washable.
 As part of our fabric selection and testing process our little uniforms are laundered over 40 times to make sure they keep their shape and colour so that they can go on playing for years.